RediSearch/RediSearch/docs/docs/administration/overview.md

 # Indexing documents

-Search and Query needs to know how to index documents in order to search effectively.
+Redis Stack needs to know how to index documents in order to search effectively.
 A document may have several fields, each with its own weight (e.g. a title is usually more important than the text itself.
 The engine can also use numeric or geographical fields for filtering.
-Hence, the first step is to create the index definition, which tells Search and Query how to treat the documents we will add.
+Hence, the first step is to create the index definition, which tells Redis Stack how to treat the documents we will add.
 For example, to define an index of products, indexing their title, description, brand, and price, the index creation would look like:

 ```
 FT.CREATE my_index SCHEMA